trimstray/nginx-admins-handbook/README.md

 - Key Exchange = **90%**
 - Cipher Strength = **90%**

-But look at the following recommendations: The NGINX SSL config given below will give you the following SSL Labs scores.
-You choose:
+Look also at the following recommendations.
+In my opinion, the right configuration of NGINX should give the following SSL Labs scores:

 - **Recommended**